Changes to Amazon Communications Policy & Buyer-Seller Message [September 2020]Seller Labs

 Frequently Asked Questions

-Q: Are these updates for all Amazon Marketplaces?
+Yes, these updates apply to all Amazon Marketplaces.

-A: Absolutely!
-The Communication Center inside Seller Labs Pro has a full library of templates that you can use and personalize.
+Absolutely!
+Seller Labs Pro has a full library of templates that you can use and personalize.